Updated: May 12

 Your guests will love reading personal and funny stories about the two of you.
 Try including extra details you may have typically skimmed over.

 You can visit mine and Jordan's wedding website for throwbacks as early as 2010: https://balfanzkoblitzwedding.minted.us/

 4. Order of Events - Start the Timeline

 This final tip can get a little tricky, but you will be so thankful you started early!
 If you can, begin thinking of anything and everything that will need to happen at a specific time on your wedding day.
-Create a master list of all events and don't forget to contact your hair/makeup artist to assist in organizing the getting-ready portion of the day.
-A wedding timeline is a beast to tackle all at once, so starting now is a great way to get ahead of the game during this awkward time!
+Create a master list of all events and don't forget to contact your hair and makeup artists to assist in organizing the getting-ready portion of the day.
+A wedding timeline is a beast to tackle all at once, so starting early is a great way to get ahead and keep planning during this awkward time.